zsdonghao/stackednet/README.md

     easy to modify to any expected behaviour.

 - start_fine_tune_training (supervised)
-    is used to train the whole network after greedy layer training, using softmax output and cross-entropy by default, without any dropout and regularization.
+    is used to train the whole network after greedy layer-wise training, using softmax output and cross-entropy by default, without any dropout and regularization.
     However, this example will save all parameters' value in the end, so the